zlatanvasovic/hackwork/README.md

 ## Usage

 Hackwork's features are simple to use.
-Example file with Hackwork's features is `index.php`.

 ```php
 <?php